katalyst/koi-template/README.md

             -m koi-template/template.rb
 ```

- * ~~--minimal: creates a minimal rails project (https://github.com/rails/rails/pull/39282)~~
  * subset of --minimal configuration
-   * --skip_action_cable
-   * --skip_action_mailer
-   * --skip_action_mailbox
-   * --skip_active_job
-   * --skip_bootsnap
-   * --skip_dev_gems
-   * --skip_jbuilder
-   * --skip_system_test
+   * --skip_action_cable: we're not providing support for action_cable
+   * --skip_action_mailer: we're not providing support for action_mailer
+   * --skip_action_mailbox: we're not providing support for action_mailbox
+   * --skip_active_job: we're not providing support for active_job
+   * --skip_bootsnap: we're not using bootsnap
+   * --skip_dev_gems: we do not need dev gems
+   * --skip_jbuilder: we do not need jbuilder
+   * --skip_system_test: we have set up system tests with rspec and cuprite
- * --skip-test: we're going to set up rspec
+ * --skip-test: we have set up rspec
- * --skip-bundle: we're going to run bundle ourselves once gems are added
+ * --skip-bundle: we run bundle ourselves once gems are added
- * --skip-git: we're going to set up git and point it at Katalyst github
+ * --skip-git: we have set up git to point to Katalyst github
- * --skip-keeps: we're going to create only the keep files we need
+ * --skip-keeps: we only create the keep files we need
- * -m ...: use this template after creating the bare project
- * -a propshaft: use propshaft for assets
+ * -a propshaft: we use propshaft for asset pipeline

-### Notes
- * Make sure to have your global `rbenv` version up to date.
+ * -m ...: set local file system path for this template

+## Post-requisites

+Support for Sentry is included, but need to setup Sentry separately.